Nurilhijas/Android-Application-Development/README.md

 # Android-Application-Development
-This folder contains all Android Application
+This folder contains all Android Application.

-Steps involved to run the application
+Steps involved to run the application.

 Step1: To insatll the Android Studio and install all the component as new versions.

 Step2: Select the correct version for your mobile.